-- Angle Closure Glaucoma(ACG): An acute angle closure attack of the eye may present with decreased vision, haloes around lights, eyeache, headache, nausea and/or vomiting.
+Angle Closure Glaucoma(ACG): An acute angle-closure attack of the eye may present with decreased vision, haloes around lights, eyeache, headache, nausea and/or vomiting.
 The initial intraocular pressure is reduced by medical treatment, laser treatment(Peripheral Iridotomy/PI) is done.
 If these fail then surgery is necessary.
-A laser treatment in the fellow eye is done to prevent the chance of similar attack.
+Laser treatment in the fellow eye is done to prevent the chance of similar attack.

-- Secondary Glaucoma: which develops due to systemic diseases like prolonged diabetes, complicated high blood pressure, thyroid disease, bleeding disorders etc?
+Secondary Glaucoma: This develops due to systemic diseases like prolonged diabetes, complicated high blood pressure, thyroid disease, bleeding disorders etc?
 It may also occur as a complication of associated eye disorders such as vascular blocks, bleeding inside the eye, uveitis, swollen lens, blunt injury to the eye, etc.

 Persons above the age of 40, as well as person with myopia, diabetes, hypertension, on steroid, etc and individuals with a family history of glaucoma may be affected.

 So if you :